 I’ve come up with 5 ways of how to wear a sheer top that may not be on your radar.
 I always love the idea of sheer pieces to add a bit of drama to an outfit.
 Yet I found myself always wearing them the same way, over another top.

-Once I started playing around in my closet and using the idea that layering can be over AND under other clothing items, I found many more options.
+Once I started playing around in my closet and using the idea that layering can be done over AND under other clothing items, I found many more options.

 Ideas of How to Wear a Sheer Top